OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

     )
     ```

-4. Prompt augmentation and response generation: When handling a query, the prompt provided to the LLM can then be enriched with the most relevant documents based on the basic semantic search.
+4. **Prompt augmentation and response generation**:
+    When handling a query, the prompt provided to the LLM can then be enriched with the most relevant documents based on the basic semantic search.

     ```
     def setup_qa_chain(self, vector_store: Chroma) -> RetrievalQA: